 Our playground environment sparks the children's imagination and serves as an integral part of physical development.
 Physical activity and exercise are encouraged to teach a healthy lifestyle.
 The equipment on the playground is safe and is inspected regularly by our teachers and School Director to help ensure they remain that way.
 Our separate play areas keep similarly aged children together, which helps ensure each child's safety.
+According to the weather if it is raining or too hot, children will be provided with vigorous indoor activities like music and movement and dance or indoor appropriate exercises.
+The duration of an infant's outdoor time will be contingent on what the infant can partake (30 minutes).
+Toddlers (60 minutes) and preschoolers will be allotted a duration of 90 minutes of outdoor/indoor vigorous play according to the weather to keep the children comfortable while participating in the age appropriate outdoor, indoor physical activities.
+Children must wear weather appropriate clothing according to the weather.
 At the end of the day, when fewer children are at the School, children may be grouped together with low child/teacher ratios and appropriate supervision.
-We take all of these steps because your child's safety is our greatest concern.
+We take all these steps because your child's safety is our greatest concern.